savoirfairelinux/building-inclusive-open-source-software/docs/B-IAP.md

-# ⚗️ B-IAP: Bring inclusiveness and accessibility to your pipeline
+# ⚗️ Bring inclusiveness and accessibility to your pipeline

 !!!
 Info "In this module"
     This module gives guidelines and advice on how to incorporate inclusiveness into your organization's workflows.